TheGreaterHeptavirate/motorola/README.md

 **NOTE** commands above are tested for [podman](https://podman.io), but since it has the same api as docker, everything should work.

-### windows setup
+### Windows setup

-If you wish to run dockerimage on windows, first of all refer to official docker instruction for setting up DOcker Desktop on Windows.
+If you wish to run the docker image on Windows, first of all refer to official docker instruction for setting up Docker Desktop on Windows.
 Then, refer to [this page](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde) to set up X enviroument and be able to display our app.

 ### important linux note